nocodb/nocodb/packages/noco-docs/content/en/setup-and-usages/share-base.md

 -   Viewer - User with the link will get **READ ONLY** access to the project data.
 -   Editor - User with the link will get **READ & WRITE** access to the project data.

+Toggle `Enable Editor Access` button to configure permissions as desired

 ## Embeddable Frame